loregamer/bg3-modding-docs/lslib/cli-guide.md

 Divine.exe --action <action> --game <game> --source <source_path> [--destination <destination_path>] [other options]
 ```

+**IMPORTANT:** Always specify the action using the `--action` parameter.
+Omitting this parameter or using just the action name as a positional parameter will not work.

 - `--action` or `-a`: The operation to perform (extract-package, create-package, convert-resource, etc.)
 - `--game` or `-g`: Target game (dos, dosee, dos2, dos2de, bg3)
 - `--source` or `-s`: Source file or directory path